 Minors' parents or other guardians shall actively cooperate with the implementation of correctional education measures and must not obstruct or interfere with or ignore them.

-Article 44:Where minors have any of the following situations, then upon an appraisal and consent of the specialized education guidance committee, a decision may be made to send them to specialized schools to recieve specialized education:
+Article 44:Where minors have any of the following situations, then upon an appraisal and consent of the specialized education guidance committee, a decision by the administrative departments for education and public security organs may be made to send them to specialized schools to receive specialized education:

 (1) Carried out conduct that seriously endangered society where the circumstances were vile or caused serious consequences;